regorxxx/Playlist-Manager-SMP/README.md

 .fpl playlists (native format) are read only and can not be auto-saved since the format is closed source and there are no methods on [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel) to save them on a path (without showing the 'save as' window), neither load them as handle lists (without loading on playlist tabs, for example to update the track count).
 Whenever that changes, I will add full support for .fpl, and end pre-release state.

+Tracking playlists within a network drive requires additional steps to make use of the Recycle Bin.
+See Readme (pdf).

 ## Also integrates
  1. [Menu-Framework-SMP](https://github.com/regorxxx/Menu-Framework-SMP): Helper which allows to easily create customizable and dynamic menus.